thearn/webcam-pulse-detector/README.md

 keyboard to lock this location, and remain as still as possible (the camera stream window must have focus for the click to register).
 This freezes the aquisition location in place.
 - The application will then track the variations in this location over time to measure a heartbeat.
-This is done by measuring average optical intensity in the forehead location, in the image frame's channel alone.
-Physiological data can be estimated do to the optical absorbtion characteristics of oxygenated hemoglobin.
 To view a stream of this data as it is gathered, press "D".
 - The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicating the heartrate (in beats per minute).
 - With good lighting and minimal noise due to motion, a stable heartbeat should be isolated in about 15 seconds.
-When the conditions are good, other physiological waveforms, such as Mayer waves (http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream (top).
-- Once the pulse signal has been isolated, temporal phase variation associated with the detected hearbeat frequency is also computed.
-This allows for the heartbeat frequency to be exaggerated in the post-processes frame rendering; causing the highlighted forhead location to pulse in sync with the user's own heartbeat, in real time.
 - If a large spike in optical intensity is measured in the data (due to motion noise, sudden change in lighting, etc) the data collection process is reset and started over